evanjd/python-logi-circle/README.md

   - Added update() method to Camera object to refresh data from server
 - 0.1.0
   - Added preliminary support for live streams (to be improved)
+- 0.1.1
+  - Fixed timing bug causing live streams to download at half real-time speeds
+  - Live streams will now automatically append to an existing file (instead of overwriting)
+  - Added a bunch of new camera properties
+  - Added support for setting privacy mode, LED status, speaker status, speaker volume, microphone status and microphone gain

 ## Meta